BLOG

 • Users can use different input modalities beyond keyboards, such as voice recognition, gestures, and touch activation.

-Principle 3: Information and user interface operation must be understandable.
+3: Information and user interface operation must be understandable:

-• Make content readable and understandable, such as by allowing web page language and the language used in specific passages to be programmatically determined (i.e., determined by software), and providing the meanings of unusual words and abbreviations.
+• Make content readable and understandable by allowing web page language and the language used in specific passages to be programmatically determined (i.e., defined by software) and providing the meanings of unusual words and abbreviations.

-• Make web pages appear and operate in predictable ways, such as by using consistent navigation mechanisms.
+• Make web pages appear and operate in predictable ways, such as using consistent navigation mechanisms.

-Principle 4: Content must be robust enough that it can be interpreted by a wide variety of user agents.
+4: Content must be robust enough to be interpreted by various user agents:

 • Maximize compatibility with current and future user agents, such as web browsers and assistive technology.